 Magdalen is particularly fortunate in having four Fellows (including the Waynflete Professor of Chemistry) and a Stipendiary Lecturer in Chemistry.
 Importantly, from an undergraduate perspective, Magdalen boasts tutorial Fellows in each branch of Chemistry taught at the undergraduate level (Organic Chemistry, Inorganic Chemistry and Physical & Theoretical Chemistry).
 All tutorial teaching in the first three years, including for the compulsory first year mathematics course, is thus fully covered within College.

 Magdalen chemists typically excel in University examinations.
-In the academic year 2022-2023 six of our first year students were awarded distinctions; including one who scored the highest mark in the University in Physical Chemistry.
-All five of our second year students achieved 1st class in every paper, a spectacular result for the cohort.
-One also scored the highest mark in the University in Supplementary Quantum Chemistry.
-Seven of our third year students achieved 1st class marks overall in Part IB.
+In the academic year 2023-2024 half of our first-year students were awarded distinctions; including one who was also awarded a prize for the best performance in practical chemistry.
+Six out of seven of our second-year students achieved first class 1st class marks in every paper, a spectacular result for the cohort.
+One also scored the second highest marks in the University.
+All of our third year students achieved 1st class marks overall in Part IB, and two were awarded University prizes, one in Physical Chemistry and one in Inorganic Chemistry, another spectacular cohort.
+Seven out of nine of our fourth-year students were awarded first class degrees, the remaining two were awarded upper seconds.

 In recent years, more than half of our Chemistry students have been accepted on higher degree courses (e.g., doctorates) in Oxford or other worldwide centres of excellence.
 Our graduates find themselves highly employable.
 Others have taken up professional positions within finance, management, and law, or are working in the chemical or high technology industries.